<BGSOUND src="http://www.cyberphysics.co.uk/file.wav"> How Science Works head

 How Science Works

-The AQA examination board has its own specific language for practical investigations and pupils are tested on knowing their specific terms in relation to practical experiments - we start to introduce these from Y7 onwards and reinforce them whenever possible so that using them is second nature by KS4.
+The AQA examination board has its own specific language for practical investigations and pupils are tested on knowing their specific terms in relation to practical experiments - good teachers start to introduce these terms from Y7 onwards and reinforce them whenever possible so that using them is second nature by KS4.

-How science works of Science key stage 4
+How science works from the Science key stage 4

 1.1 Data, evidence, theories and explanations